Last Updated on May 12, 2023 by lindseymahoney

 When I found the house, the exterior was blue with chipping paint.

 The interior of the dollhouse was covered in old wallpaper that needed to be removed.
-I have been removing wallpaper in our new house so I had all of the tools required on hand.
+Luckily, I had all of the tools required on hand to quickly strip the wallpaper from the inside of the house.
 Easy peasy!

-First, I removed the old wallpaper using a scraper and DIF spray.
+First, I removed all of the old wallpaper inside of the house using a scraper and DIF spray.

-I looked to Young House Love and At Home With Ashley for inspiration and tips on saving money, but man, it is REALLY easy to get carried away transforming these little houses!
+I looked to Young House Love and At Home With Ashley for inspiration and tips on saving money, but man, it is REALLY easy to get carried away transforming these little dollhouses!

-You can legit design an entire dollhouse the way you would design your own living room.
+You can legit design an entire dollhouse the way you would design your own living room or bedroom.
 There are so many modern accessories, it was hard to resist not buying them all!

 As I mentioned earlier, I wanted to keep this makeover as cost-effective as possible, so I really limited myself to what I bought for the house.